w3c/wai-tutorials/source/navigation/styling.html.erb.md

 When the user focuses a menu item or hovers over one using the mouse pointer, the individual menu item should change so users know where the focus is or if they are hovering the right menu item.
 In the examples in this tutorial, the menu item is inverted and the words are underlined.

-## Indicating the Current Page
+## Indicating the current page

 The current page should be marked to give users a sense of where they are in the site’s structure.
-This needs to be done in a way that does not rely on [color](/fundamentals/color.html) alone.
+This needs to be done in a way that does not rely on color alone.
 For example in these tutorials an inverted box is used as well as a small arrow to show the entry of the current page.
 In most cases, the current page item should not be linked to the current page.

 In the following example, the active menu item is not only marked using different colors but also by adding a bottom border.